I hunger for significance, approval, stimulation.

-When we finish the dishes and find the baby is still asleep, what if we flipped open the Word and meditated on a promise?
-As we wait for a child to finish a chore or complete homework, what if we grabbed a scripture card and prayed God’s word for that child?
+When we finish the dishes and find the baby is still asleep, what if we flipped open the Word and used these 40 promises to meditate on God’s Word?
+As we wait for a child to finish a chore or complete homework, what if we grabbed these cards with Scriptures to pray for your kids?

 Because after all, we reap what we sow.
-Are we’ve just committed to sowing what we want to reap.
+And we’ve just committed to sowing what we want to reap.